Parents Right To Education Records Of Adult Or College Student

 FERPA Records Rights Don’t Apply to Some Schools

-FERPA only applies to schools that receive federal funds, which likely means a private elementary, middle or high school (if they take no federal money via loans or otherwise) may not be subject to FERPA.
-Private schools still may be subject to other records laws, such as Education Code 49069,7 granting parent access.
+FERPA only applies to schools that receive federal funds, which likely means a college which does not accept federal money (via loans or otherwise), may not be subject to FERPA.

 Minor Student in College